Best in Manufacturing – November 18, 2018

 Ongoing reform may pave the way for improvement.
 But the current political environment is rocky at best.

 According to a 2017 report by the IP Commission, Chinese theft of American IP costs the U.S. $600 billion annually.

 This theft is a “wrong” President Trump has vehemently vowed to fight.

-But China has actually been working to increase IP protections for several years.
+But China has actually been working to increase IP protection for several years.
 And it’s an integral part of the country’s national strategy to become a global innovator.

 In 2008, China published the National Intellectual Property Development Strategy—a document outlining plans to increase IP protection by 2020.

 - Increased damages awarded in legal IP cases

 - Opened specialized IP courts and tribunals to train judges